will-mu/BlueteamNotes/DNSNotes.md

 	- _MX Record_: specifies a mail exchange server for a DNS domain name
 		- the information is used by Simple Mail Transfer Protocol (SMTP) to route emails to proper hosts
 	- _PTR Record_: (reverse of A and AAAA DNS Records) used to look up domain names based on IP addresses

+- DNS Record: a single entry of instructions on handling requests for a zone (based on types) _A Record_ | Specifies IPv4 Address for a given host (www.google.com translates to 201.23.51.1) _AAAA Record_ (Quad-A record) | specifies IPv6 address for a given host (www.google.com translates to 2001:db8::7348) _CNAME Record_ | specifies a domain name that has to be queried in order to resolve the original DNS query; used to create aliases
+_MX Record_ | specifies a mail exchange server for a DNS domain name, used through Simple Mail Transfer protocol (SMTP) to route emails to proper hosts
+_PTR Record_ | used to look up domain names based on IP addresses; reverse of A and AAAA records (201.23.41.1 translates to www.google.com)

 ### Installation
 - [Install Ubuntu](https://www.ubuntu.com/download/server)